spoecker/aws-th-community-day-2025/README.md

 A simple message board application that demonstrates the evolution of a containerized application from local development to AWS deployment, incorporating AWS Well-Architected best practices.

+### Link to presentation

+Presentation from the Community Day: <https://www.slideshare.net/slideshow/starting-from-a-containerised-poc-and-applying-best-practices-well-architected-framework/275154397>

 ### Features

 - Message board with real-time updates